 Clean the excess fat and gristle from the pork butt and cut it into 1-inch thick pieces.
 Cut along the grain of meat so that long strands will form when the meat is shredded.
 Marinate the pork pieces in sweet soy.
 Put the pork in a rondeau, or another round straight-walled pan.
 Add the remaining ingredients and bring to a boil over medium heat.
 Lower the heat, cover the pot and cook slowly until pork is almost tender.
 Turn the heat to high and reduce the liquid until relatively dry, leaving more of a glaze than a liquid.
 Roughly shred the pork with a stiff whisk and spatula.
 Do not wait until pork is already falling apart to reduce the liquid.
 This will produce a dry and tough product.
 If the pork is accidentally cooked all the way before reducing the liquid, remove the meat from liquid and reduce separately, then return the meat to the pot.

 Adjust water amount according to the newness of the rice (if the rice is newer then less water will be required).
 In a rice cooker, combine the water, coconut milk or coconut cream, sugar and salt and mix until the sugar and salt are dissolved.
 Add the drained rice, and mix thoroughly, making sure the rice is level in the cooker.
 Cook the rice according to the cooker instructions.

 Fresh Coconut Milk: Thaw grated coconut.
-Remove the coconut from the bags, and add to a large bowl or cambro container.
+Remove the coconut from the bags, and add to a large bowl.
 Add 3 cups water per 16-ounce bag of grated coconut.
 Allow to sit until the water is absorbed, about 1/2 hour.
 Press the coconut twice through a fine strainer, using the milk from the first pressing to moisten the coconut again, then strain for the last time.

 Add more or less chiles according to your heat preference.